Chemung, Illinois

 Chemung, elevation 896 ft, is an unincorporated census-designated place in McHenry County, Illinois, United States.
 Per the 2020 census, the population was 276.

 History

 A post office called Chemung was established in 1845, and remained in operation until it was discontinued in 1943.
-The name Chemung is said to be a Native American word meaning "big horn" after a large horned fossil was discovered in a nearby river.
+The name Chemung is comes from the word in the Seneca language meaning "big horn" after a large horned fossil was discovered in a nearby river.